Due to the COVID-19 pandemic, Youth Weeks have been suspended for the 2021 season of Camp UniStar. You can read more about that decision here.

 Youth Week Two: Saturday, June 20 - Saturday, June 27

-New campers are defined as campers who did not attend Youth Week in 2019 or those who would like to switch weeks
+- Registration for new campers for the 2020 season is now open.
+(New campers are defined as campers who did not attend Youth Week in 2019 or those who would like to switch week)

 The fee for transportation from the Twin Cities to camp is $50 round trip or $25 one way.